 This research-backed approach ensures we're teaching what actually works, not trendy methods that lack evidence.

-We use structured literacy techniques inspired by the Orton-Gillingham methodology — the gold standard for teaching students with dyslexia.
+We use structured literacy techniques — the gold standard for teaching students with dyslexia.
 Our instruction is:

-While we're not formally certified in OG, Wilson, or Barton programs, our methods draw heavily on these proven approaches and adapt them for small group online instruction.
+Our methods draw heavily on proven Science of Reading approaches and adapt them for small group online instruction.

 Meta-Learning Framework